DREAM. BUILD. REPEAT.

 Why me?

-On one side: the conviction that exceptional things can be built from first principles.
+On one hand: the outspoken conviction that exceptional things can be built from first principles and that I am making a serious effort.

-On the other: a quiet suspicion that mediocrity is always nearby, waiting.
+On the other: a quiet suspicion that mediocrity is always preying on us, waiting for us to give up.

 I’m Niels Toren (nierto), a full-stack developer building modular systems from first principles.